vlitvak/Research-Methods-and-Data-Analysis-in-Human-Neuroscience/linear_algebra.md

 ```

 ### Least Squares Fitting
-In SPM, we work with over-determined problems, where there are more knowns than unknowns.
+In SPM, we work with over-determined problems, where there are more knowns than unknowns, and where there may be inconsistencies among them.
 For example, consider the following set of equations:

 $$